7 Keys to a Healthy and Happy Relationship

 Even if one of you makes more money than the other, you both have an equal say about where your money goes.
 There are no "hidden accounts," and you decide together before you make large purchases.

 If you are the one in charge of the bill paying, you pay the bills on time.
 Period.
 If you can't pay the bills on time, turn over that job to your partner or hire someone to do it for you.

 You decide on separate accounts if sharing a joint account is getting too complicated or frustrating.
 Does that hurt the intimacy of a relationship?
 No, it actually helps your intimacy.
 You are no longer fighting about money.

 6. Common Goals and Values

 Common goals include intangibles like raising happy and healthy children, and tangibles like saving up for a house.
-You can work together on setting one-year, five-year, even ten- and twenty-year goals.
+You can work together on setting one-year, five-year, even 10- and 20-year goals.
 Working towards something together strengthens your bond.